 A Safe, Accessible Path for Walking, Running, and Biking

-The Cardiff Rail Trail will open up the rail corridor to people of all ages and abilities, connecting residents to each other, to the beach, to the market areas in Cardiff, and to downtown Encinitas (via the pedestrian underpass at Santa Fe Drive).
-A new railroad crossing at Verdi Avenue or Montgomery Avenue will also provide additional access to the beach half-way along the new trail.
+The Cardiff Rail Trail opens up the rail corridor to people of all ages and abilities, connecting residents to each other, to the beach, to the market areas in Cardiff, and to downtown Encinitas (via the pedestrian underpass at Santa Fe Drive).
+A planned pedestrian railroad crossing at Verdi Avenue will also provide additional access to the beach half-way along the new trail.

-Serious accessibility and safety issues along San Elijo Avenue will be addressed by the project.
+Serious accessibility and safety issues along San Elijo Avenue between Verdi Avenue and Santa Fe Drive were addressed by the project.
 It also provides the connective tissue for a complete network of safe and legal railroad crossings through Cardiff.

-The Cardiff Rail Trail has had a long and complicated history with many changes in the trail alignment over the last several years (detailed in the Blog and FAQ sections of this site).
+The Cardiff Rail Trail has had a long and complicated history with many changes to the trail alignment over the last several years (detailed in the Blog and FAQ sections of this site).
 However, the alignment and route finally stabilized for good with a Coastal Commission decision on May 11, 2017.
 The trail was fully funded by SANDAG (our regional association of governments) on June 9, 2017.
-An RFP for trail construction will go out in early 2018.

-TRAIL PLAN: For complete details about the rail trail plan and design, visit the TRAIL PLAN section or hit the link below.
+TRAIL ROUTE: For details about the rail trail route and design, visit the TRAIL ROUTE section or hit the link below.